WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 {{uc-offline-websites}}). {{cross-origin-push}} requires all headers to be included in the signature before trusting cross-origin pushed resources, at Ryan Sleevi's recommendation.

+## application/http-exchange+cbor ## {#security-application-http-exchange}

+Clients MUST NOT trust an effective request URI claimed by an `application/http-exchange+cbor` resource ({{application-http-exchange}}) without either ensuring the resource was transferred from a server that was authoritative (Section 9.1 of {{!RFC7230}}) for that URI's origin, or validating the resource's signature using a procedure like the one described in
+{{authority-chain-validation}}.

 # Privacy considerations